MakeMagazinDE/HOAX/LATEST/readme.md

 ### Last Build

-* HX3 Remote: #1.20	hx3_remote.exe for Windows XP and up
+* HX3 Remote: #3.63	hx3_remote.exe for Windows XP and up
-* AVR:  #3.55       .hex and .eep files, Latest Firmware for AVR controller
+* AVR:  #3.63       .hex and .eep files, Latest Firmware for AVR controller
-* FPGA: #28052014   .bit file for FPGA update
+* FPGA: #22102014   .bit file for FPGA update
-* SCAN: #$0D        .dat files, Needed for #3.51 and up; only FATAR and MIDI scan cores finished yet, others will follow
+* SCAN: #$0D        .dat files, Needed for firmware #3.51 and up

 ### Changelog

+10/22/2014

+* Changed directory structure on Github repo, all files available as packed ZIP for easy download
+* Revised swell curve with more accurate frequency response
+* Adjustable minimal swell volume down to zero by menu or parameter 482 (see HX3 Remote).
+Needs FPGA configuration #22102014 and, if applicable, HX3 Remote 3.63
+* AO28 amplifier noise without digital artefacts

 06/13/2014